Eschatologue/CM_wiki/docs/class/rogue/index.md

 You can change the kinds of weapons you chose.
 For example, you could switch to using the mastery properties of Scimitars and Shortswords.

 _**Replace Weapon Mastery**^CM^_
-You can choose any weapon with a Mastery property that you're using and replace its Mastery property with another eligible Mastery property For example, you could replace the Dagger's Nick property with the Slow property.
+You can choose any weapon with a Mastery property that you're using and replace its Mastery property with another eligible Mastery property.
+For example, you could replace the Dagger's Nick property with the Slow property.

 --8<-- "includes/snippets/item-mastery.md"